 Public Health Concerns

-If your close one has fallen ill - family members, relatives, or close friends, postponing your wedding celebrations might be the best decision to ensure your closed ones can be a part of your happy celebrations later.
+If your close ones - family members, relatives, or close friends, have fallen ill, postponing your wedding celebrations might be the best decision to ensure your close ones can be a part of your happy celebrations later.
 If you or your family member have any of the COVID symptoms, don't undermine the fever as common flu or just a cold, take a test and postpone the wedding immediately to ensure the safety of your family and relatives.
 In such a situation, it is very important to convey the same to your vendors.

 This will enable you and your vendors to meet halfway and discuss on necessary changes.
 Postponing the wedding might seem like a lot of work at first, but with the need of the hour, it will ensure your fairytale moments stay unaffected by any epidemic.